Key Takeaways

 Building Credit Score

-Some personal loans exist for the express purpose of credit building.
-Credit-builder loans are designed to help individuals with little to no credit usage history by giving them an opportunity to develop the minimum credit history needed to access a wider variety of financial products.
+Some personal loans are designed to help build credit.
+Credit-builder loans give individuals with little or no credit history an opportunity to establish credit and access more financial options over time.

 Credit scores are vital to the proper functioning of the economy as they help potential lenders know the creditworthiness of borrowers before approving a loan or credit card application.